 - Certified Cardiac Device Specialist (CCDS) Exam for the Allied Professional

 - Certified Electrophysiology Specialist in Adult or Pediatric (CEPS-A or CEPS-P) Exam for the Physician

 - Certified Electrophysiology Specialist (CEPS) Exam for the Allied Professional

 The deadline for application submission will vary depending on the exam date.
 IBHRE must receive your application by the application deadline.
-Contact IBHRE at email@example.com if you experience issues during the online registration process.
+Contact IBHRE at firstname.lastname@example.org if you experience issues during the online registration process.